meeglos/countries-info/README.md

 # countries-info
-Basic info about countries all around he world.
+Basic info about countries all around the world.
+This will cover basic info about each country from different points of interest.